Skip to main content

 Winter

-Red foxes do not hibernate.
-They are active during the cold months and roam their habitat in search of food.
+Red foxes don't hibernate.
+They're active during the winter month and roam their habitat in search of food.
 A thick winter coat keeps them warm.
-It grows from October and is replaced by the summer coat in April.
+It grows from October and is shed in April.

 Fox vs. Hedgehog